edespino/cloudberry-site/docs/sys-utilities/gpactivatestandby.md

 # gpactivatestandby

-Activates a standby coordinator host and makes it the active coordinator for the Cloudberry Database system.
+Activates a standby coordinator host and makes it the active coordinator for the Apache Cloudberry system.

 ## Synopsis